wavelab/libwave/docs/ref/optimizers/ceres_tutorial.md

 ## How do I load the optimization data?
 The examples we have seen until now are simple optimization problems with no data.
 The original purpose of least squares and non-linear least squares analysis was fitting curves to data.
 It is only appropriate that we now consider an example of such a problem.
-Lets consider a new cost function:
+Lets consider a curve fitting problem of the form:

 \begin{equation}
     y = e^{mx + c}
 \end{equation}

-We can implement the cost functor for the above cost function as:
+We begin by defining a templated object to evaluate the residual, for specific definitions of residual, cost and loss functions see "How do I define a cost function?" above.
+Implementing the residual for $y = e^{mx + c}$ we obtain a cost functor that looks something like this:

     struct CurveFittingResidual {
       CurveFittingResidual(double x, double y)